Part I: PLANTING THE SEEDS

 London when Prince Charles married.

-By the time he decided on Lady Diana Spencer
+By the time he decided on Lady Diana Spencer,

 I had already been to London several times